 On the other hand, condos usually have much friendlier rules regarding Pied-à-Terre purchases.
 If the owner can meet the condo’s financial requirements, the board won’t object.
 Additionally, condos have much lenient sublet rules should you rent your apartment to someone else or let friends or family stay there occasionally.

-Whether or not you can rent out your pied-à-Terre when you’re not, there will depend on the property itself.
+Whether or not you can rent out your pied-à-Terre when you’re not there will depend on the property itself.
 No laws in NYC prohibit owners from renting out their apartments, but some buildings and their staff do not allow guests to rent out units from the owners.
 This is especially true of the higher-end luxury buildings in the city.

 But for many pieds-à-Terre throughout the city, especially those in a condo (rather than a co-op), you can rent it out while you’re not there.
-Short-term rental opportunities are some of the best ways to recoup the money you spent on getting the property in the first place.
+Short-term rental opportunities are some of the best ways to recoup the money you spend on getting the property in the first place.

 So if you aren’t planning on living in the unit for a while and you’re allowed to offer a short-term rental, you should take advantage and get some cash flow coming in!
 This is why foreign buyers like this asset class.

 Depending on what you are using your apartment for, you may require various building amenities.
 For example, if your Pied-à-Terre is for work purposes only, only the basic amenities will be required.
-On the other hand, if your apartment will be used for entertainment or as a vacation home, you may not mind forking over additional money for extra amenities.
+On the other hand, if your apartment is used for entertainment or as a vacation home, you may not mind forking over additional money for extra amenities.

 Moreover, if you plan to be in your new apartment for extended periods, more cabinet space or a chef’s kitchen may be necessary.
 Overall, even buyers not looking for luxury accommodations typically enjoy the perks of having a doorman building, which adds an extra layer of security when you are away.